ESA title

 Added Value

-There are several views on how to optimize data transfer to Earth.
+There are several views on how to optimise data transfer to Earth.
 The most common approach is processing data before transportation.
 There are already available onboard data processing products in the market.
 The difference between them and SKAISEN lies in their reusability.

 SENSOR INDEPENDENCE: While the existing products are operable, e.g., in the visible spectrum, SKAISEN is sensor independent, regardless of whether the optical sensor operates as monochromatic, RGB, multispectral or hyperspectral.
-The flexibility in choosing the right camera for the mission remains for the customer.
+The flexibility in choosing the right camera for the mission remains with the customer.

 Current Status